Is Quinoa Low FODMAP? Yes, At Most Realistic Portions

 The rule: buy plain quinoa and season it yourself with garlic-infused olive oil, salt, pepper, herbs, and any of the other low-FODMAP flavor builders.
 A good infused oil gets you the garlic flavor without any fructans, and it's cheap to make at home or buy pre-made.

-This is the same pattern that hits rice mixes, couscous mixes, and anything else sold as a "just add water" grain side.
+The same pattern hits rice mixes, couscous mixes, and anything else sold as a "just add water" grain side.
 The grain itself is fine.
 The flavor packet is the problem.

 Cooking it so it doesn't taste soapy